All invoices must have a completed payment request and original backup documentation confirming the invoice is a legal liability of the University.

 Payments to individuals are to be made payable to the legal name, (as shown on the social security card), not to a nickname or alias.

 Stipend payments are considered financial aid to currently enrolled SMU students, there is no work requirement.

-Payments for services to an individual, LLC, DBA and LLP must have an approved Independent Contractor Form (ICF) attached to the payment request before payment can be made.
+Payments for services to an individual, LLC, DBA and LLP must have an approved Independent Contractor Determination Form (ICD) attached to the payment request before payment can be made.